 Writing to sell your skills

-I am proud of my speaking because it has helped me hopefully change the way people perceive Muslim women like myself.
+I’m proud of my speaking because it has hopefully helped me change the way people perceive Muslim women like myself.
 I am also proud of some of my client projects.
-If I work on a project and that project is something that eventually helps people live healthier life for example or improve people’s life, I am also proud of that.
+If I work on a project that will ultimate help people live a healthier life, for example, or improve people’s lives in other ways, I’m proud of that.

 This article is part of Behind the Code, the media for developers, by developers.
 Discover more articles and videos by visiting Behind the Code!